-The United States Department of Labor (DOL) serves multiple functions and is responsible for everything from congressional improvement to mine safety.
-One of the DOL’s primary purposes, however, is to administer and enforce the Fair Labor Standards Act (FLSA).
+The United States Department of Labor (DOL) serves multiple functions and is responsible for congressional improvement to mine safety.
+However, one of the DOL’s primary purposes is to administer and enforce the Fair Labor Standards Act (FLSA).
 FLSA is the federal legislation that sets forth the law regarding several labor issues, including:

 The DOL recently amended FLSA to raise the standard salary level for the first time in 15 years.
 This amendment, known as the final rule, opens the door for an additional 1.3 million employees to claim overtime compensation as of January 1, 2020.
 Discuss how these changes will affect your business with the experienced Virginia and D.C. business labor lawyers at McClanahan Powers, PLLC.
 Call our Vienna office today at (703) 520-1326 or contact us online for your labor law consultation before the New Year.

-The final rule made the following key changes to FLSA, which will take effect on January 1, 2020:
+The final rule made the following fundamental changes to FLSA, which will take effect on January 1, 2020:

 Because state law typically mandates a higher minimum wage, and most employers pay even exempt employees at least $7.25 per hour, the practical effects of these recent changes will be to overtime compensation.
-FLSA itself does not limit work hours for adult employees but does mandate that non-exempt employees be paid at least 1.5 times their normal hourly salary for every hour worked over 40 hours in a week.
-For example, a non-exempt nurse who makes $30 per hour and works four 12-hour shifts per week (48 hours) will be paid $30 per hour for the first 40 hours she worked but $45 per hour for the additional 8 hours she worked.
+In addition, FLSA itself does not limit work hours for adult employees but mandates that non-exempt employees be paid at least 1.5 times their regular hourly salary for every hour worked over 40 hours in a week.
+Thus, for example, a non-exempt nurse who makes $30 per hour and works four 12-hour shifts per week (48 hours) will be paid $30 per hour for the first 40 hours she worked but $45 per hour for the additional 8 hours she worked.

 There are two ways to measure an employee’s standard salary level under FLSA.
 The measure used depends on the type of work being performed.
-If an employee makes over $107,432 per year and is an executive, administrative, or professional employee performing nonmanual labor, he or she is considered a highly compensated employee and is exempt from FLSA overtime requirements.
+For example, suppose an employee makes over $107,432 per year and is an executive, administrative, or professional performing nonmanual labor.
+In that case, they are considered a highly compensated employee and is exempt from FLSA overtime requirements.
 Despite early proposals, the final rule did not substantially change the salary level applicable to highly compensated employees.
-Employers with otherwise non-exempt employees currently making between $100,000 and $107,431 will have to decide whether the pay overtime (1.5x normal hourly rate) throughout the year or increase the employee’s salary to at least $107,432 at the start of 2020.
+As a result, employers with otherwise non-exempt employees currently making between $100,000 and $107,431 will have to decide whether the pay overtime (1.5x standard hourly rate) throughout the year or increase the employee’s salary to at least $107,432 at the start of 2020.

-The biggest change to FLSA benefits currently exempt employees making between $455 and $683 per week.
+The biggest change to FLSA benefits currently exempts employees making between $455 and $683 per week.
 This is estimated to be about 1.3 million American workers.
 For example, a chef currently being paid $10 per hour to work 50 hours per week makes $500 each week.
 She would be exempt from overtime requirements under the current standard salary level.
 As of 2020, the final rule would make her a non-exempt employee.
 This would change her weekly salary from $500 ($10 x 50) to $550 ($10 x 40 + $15 x 10).
-Employers will have to decide whether to raise their employees’ weekly salaries to at least $684 or start paying overtime.
+Employers will have to decide whether to raise their employees’ weekly salaries to $684 or pay overtime.

-This change actually serves an important secondary purpose designed to protect employers.
-Employers are also permitted to make a catch-up payment of up to 10% of an employee’s salary at the close of the year if anticipated bonuses were less than expected.
+This change serves an essential secondary purpose designed to protect employers.
+Employers are also permitted to make a catch-up payment of up to 10% of an employee’s salary at the close of the year if anticipated bonuses are less than expected.
 This catch-up payment can be used to exempt an otherwise non-exempt employee.
-Employers can avoid paying overtime during the year in anticipation of an annual profit share payout, for example, that would exempt an otherwise non-exempt employee.
-Under this rule, an employer would not have to pay an office manager making $100,000 per year overtime if the employer anticipates her annual profit share to be $10,000, as $110,000 is over the salary threshold for highly compensated employees.
+Thus, employers can avoid paying overtime during the year in anticipation of an annual profit share payout, for example, that would exempt an otherwise non-exempt employee.
+For instance, under this rule, an employer would not have to pay an office manager making $100,000 per year overtime if the employer anticipates her annual profit share to be $10,000, as $110,000 is over the salary threshold for highly compensated employees.
 If the profit share is only $3,000, however, making her annual salary a non-exempt $103,000, the employer can make a catch-up payment of $5,432 at the end of the year.
 This would give her a salary of $107,432, and she would be exempt under the final rule.